4-Inch Composite Landscape Edging: Your Ultimate Guide

 Another mistake is skipping the ground prep.
 Placing your edging on uneven, weedy ground will result in a wobbly, unprofessional finish that won’t hold up over time.
 Finally, don’t forget to use a level.
 It’s easy to eyeball it and think it looks straight, but taking a few extra seconds to check with a level ensures a perfect result that you’ll be proud of.

-How to Care for Your Composite Edging
+How to Maintain Your Composite Edging

 One of the best things about composite landscape edging is how little maintenance it requires.
 Unlike wood that rots or metal that rusts, composite materials are built to last through season after season with very little fuss.
 That said, a little bit of care can go a long way in keeping your edging looking brand new and ensuring it performs its job perfectly.